SCAM LIBRARY · BUYING & SELLING

 How it works

-You're contacted (often out of the blue) by someone claiming they have eager buyers lined up for your timeshare.
+To recognize and avoid this scam: You're contacted (often out of the blue) by someone claiming they have eager buyers lined up for your timeshare.
 They create urgency by suggesting the opportunity won't last and pressure you to pay a processing, listing, or deposit fee upfront before any buyer materializes.
 Once paid, the scammer disappears and no sale ever happens.
+If approached, consider consulting a lawyer before paying any upfront fees and ensure any agreement is reviewed by an independent legal professional.

 What it can look like

 You receive a call from someone saying they specialize in timeshare resale and have a qualified buyer ready—but first you need to wire a fee to 'secure' the transaction or 'process paperwork.'
-After you pay, the buyer vanishes, calls stop returning, and your money is gone.
+Before paying, consider verifying the buyer's identity independently and consulting a lawyer to review any written contract.
+After payment is made without these safeguards, the buyer vanishes, calls stop returning, and your money is gone.

 Red flags